wsxiaoys/lil/readme.txt

  will not because \" will be converted to ".

+   Quotted strings can contain escape characters.
+These are characters which you either can't use or special characters you can't (or don't want) to type in the code.
+As shown above, an escaped character starts with the \ character (the "escape character") and followed by another character which defines which character will be inserted at that point.
+The escape characters LIL recognizes as special characters are

+     b - inserts the backspace character
+     t - inserts the horizontal tab character n - inserts the newline character
+     v - inserts the vertical tab character f - inserts the formfeed character
+     r - inserts the carriage return character a - inserts the bell character

+ any other character will be included as-is without the \ character.
+For example the string "hello\nworld" will insert a newline character between "hello" and "world".
+The string "is this good\?" will be equal to the string "is this good?" and the string "hello \[world\]" will be equal to "hello [world]" (however LIL will not try to evaluate "world" as a command - see below).

    As mentioned above, square braces are used to replace (substitute) the command inside them with the result of that command.
 In LIL this is used to access the result of a function.
 As an example consider mathematical